wcko87/beatoraja-english-guide/Difficulty-Tables.md

 An example of a well-known difficulty table is the [Insane scale](http://www.ribbit.xyz/bms/tables/insane.html), which divides charts into 25 levels, ★1 to ★25.
 For example, when we say a chart is ★10, it means it belongs to ★10 on the insane scale.

 After loading a difficulty table into your BMS player (e.g. beatoraja), you will be able to see the list of charts in-game, and can play the charts by selecting them from the table.
-However, you will need to have the songs/charts downloaded (i.e. somewhere in your BMS folder) before you can play them.
+However, you will need to have the songs/charts already downloaded (i.e. somewhere in your BMS folder) before you can play them.
 See [downloading songs/charts](Downloading-Songs) for more information.

 # Why use difficulty tables?